Population : 48 378

 Some say the Colombian drug cartels will get you, others fear of long lost tribes who still use blow dart guns protecting lost cities of gold…..

+It was like a seen from Jurassic Park, I boarded a small bush plane in Panama city connecting to a town near the Colombian border.
+Here Roads are replaced with small water channels that barrelled out canoes rip through, and colonial houses are replaced by grass huts held up six feet of the ground because of the numerous deadly snakes who try to bunk with you.
 My plane first flew over blue waters then dense jungles spotted with volcanoes all over the country side.
 It truly felt like going back in time.
 Out of the jungle what appeared to be a half dirt half concrete landing strip.
 The plane made some shaky noises but all was well on the decent.
 As we landed all the bewildered chickens scattered off the landing strip fearing for the life from the giant metal bird landing.
 Planes only come here….
 Well sometimes come here twice a week, and the plane only holds four passengers, so its kinda a big deal when a plane lands, the whole village comes out to see.
 What’s even more exciting is when a foreigner gets off that plane.
 I was greeted by the entire village… o and also a military police who felt the need to bring there machine guns and escort me to the police station, on the way there I watched my last way back to civilization fly into the sky.

 “What’s your name“, “what’s your passport“, “what’s your point in coming here“, these are the questions I think I understood from the police, only problem is I only speak half ass Spanish and so do the locals.
 The locals all speak a language called Embara, it sounds like Canadian Cree mixed with Chinese and the odd Spanish word.
 After being interrogated the police finally gave up speech and pointed at a map, every area on the map that reveal dense jungles with small towns they pointed at saying no good.
 Then they taught me the word, “Beeua Beuu” wich in Embara means “thank you”, and I was on my way.